About Tishomingo County

 Sheriff & Law Enforcement

-The Tishomingo County Sheriff's Office is responsible for maintaining law and order in the county's unincorporated areas.
-The office oversees the county jail, processes arrests, and maintains criminal records.
-It plays a crucial role in community safety through patrols and various public safety programs.
-The Sheriff's Office also engages in community outreach and crime prevention initiatives, aiming to foster a safer environment for all residents.
+Tishomingo County Sheriff's Office is responsible for maintaining law and order in Tishomingo County's unincorporated areas.
+The office oversees Tishomingo County jail, processes arrests, and maintains criminal records.
+It is key to community safety through patrols and various public safety programs.

 Police Departments

-Law enforcement in Tishomingo County is provided by the Tishomingo County Sheriff's Office and municipal police departments in cities like Iuka, Belmont, and Tishomingo.
+Law enforcement in Tishomingo County is provided by Tishomingo County Sheriff's Office and municipal police departments in cities like Iuka, Belmont, and Tishomingo.
 Each department is responsible for maintaining public safety within its jurisdiction, handling local crimes, and coordinating with the Sheriff's Office on larger investigations.
-These agencies work together to ensure comprehensive law enforcement coverage across the county, sharing resources and information as needed.
+These agencies work together to ensure full law enforcement coverage across Tishomingo County, sharing resources and information as needed.

 Law Enforcement & Arrests

-The Tishomingo County Sheriff's Office, located at 1008 Quitman Street in Iuka, Mississippi 38852, serves as the primary law enforcement agency for unincorporated areas of the county.
-The Sheriff's Office operates the Tishomingo County Jail and maintains arrest records and inmate information.
-Citizens can contact the Sheriff's Office at (662) 423-7000 for general inquiries.
+Tishomingo County Sheriff's Office, located at 1008 Quitman Street in Iuka, Mississippi 38852, is the primary law enforcement agency for unincorporated areas of Tishomingo County.
+Citizens can contact the Sheriff's Office for general inquiries.
 Inmate lookup services are available by contacting the jail directly or visiting the office in person during business hours.

 • Requests for arrest records should be submitted in writing to the Sheriff's Office or the arresting municipal police department.